syncfusion-content/fileformat-docs/File-Formats/PDF/Open-and-Save-PDF-file-in-C-Sharp-VB-NET.md

 7. Fatal Error occurred.
 II.
 Please find  some of the possible offset error messages that may be repairable:
      1.Invalid cross-reference table with offset position.
-     2.Trailer Prev offset is located in the same crosstable section.
+     2.Trailer Prev offset is located in the same cross table section.

 {% tabs %}
 {% highlight c# %}